ImperialCollegeLondon/UFix/README.md

 - **Assembly:** Simple and inspired by commercial external fixators, modelled after the metal [Imperial External Fixator](https://imperial.ac.uk/external-fixator).

 ## 3D Printing Information
+- **Printer:** Prusa i3 MK3S
+- **Printer Settings:** 0.2mm Speed preset, 100% infill, no supports
-- **Material Selection:** Choice of 3D printing material depends on local material availability and printer compatibility.
+- **Material Selection:** Recommended material is **ABS**.
+Choice of 3D printing material depends on local material availability and printer compatibility, however note this may affect performance/strength and has not been tested!
-  - Initial prototypes were printed using **PLA** material and a **Prusa i3 MK3S printer**.
-  - Materials and printer models may change as testing progresses.
+Materials and printer models may change as testing progresses.

 ## Repository Contents
 - **SolidWorks Files:** Source CAD files for iFix_3D components.